lucasyanetsko/rebatetool/README.md

-# EcoRebates - Home Appliance Rebate Locator Platform
+# Everblue Catalyst - Rebate Intelligence Platform

+**Rebate Intelligence That Converts**

+> **By Everblue** - Powering energy-efficient purchasing decisions

+Everblue Catalyst delivers location-aware rebate discovery with enterprise analytics.
+Track engagement, optimize conversions, and prove ROI—all while keeping customers on your site.

 **Demo Platform for LG Electronics RFP**

-A comprehensive rebate discovery platform designed for home appliances and HVAC systems with enterprise-grade analytics and **production-ready embeddable widget**.

-🎉 **NEW**: This demo now includes a **fully functional, copy-paste embeddable widget** that works on any website!
+🎉 **Production-Ready**: Includes a **fully functional, embeddable widget** with white-label customization that works on any website in 3 lines of code.

 ## 🎯 Overview